karbazol/net8-cppcli/cpp-cli-net8-evaluation.md

 Added a user control `winforms_lib::UserControl1` with an embedded ListView to `winforms-lib`.
 Added a reference from `cppcli-mfccontrols-lib` to `winforms-lib`

-Problem: `afxwinforms.h` verwendet
+Problem: `afxwinforms.h` uses

 ```C++
 #using <System.Windows.Forms.dll>
 ```

-(as it is done by `afxwinforms.h`) causes an compilation error
+which causes an compilation error

-Das führt zur Fehlermeldung
 ```bash
  2>D:\dev\samples\dot.net\net8-cppcli\cppcli-mfccontrols-lib\cppcli-mfccontrols-lib.cpp(5,8): error C1107: could not find assembly 'System.Windows.Forms.dll': please specify the assembly search path using /AI or by setting the LIBPATH environment variable
  ```